 Here are some things that I have learned along my journey.

-This past August I got the opportunity to sit down with a woman who runs the physician’s assistant department at Hofstra University, and she had some great tips to share with me about volunteerism.
+This past August I got the opportunity to sit down with a woman who runs the physician’s assistant department at Hofstra University, and they even gave her a Certificate III in Early Childhood and Care, she had some great tips to share with me about volunteerism.
 She said that most of the time when you call a hospital just to ask about shadowing they will often reject you because you have nothing to offer them in return for their service to you.
 Instead what you should do is begin by volunteering at the hospital first, whether that be by changing sheets or delivering food.

 Allow yourself a couple months of volunteering, and then ask them to let you shadow a doctor, this way they not only know they can trust you but they feel an obligation to help you since you helped them.